 On the more tuneful side of comedy, the orchestral parodies of Peter Schickele's P.D.Q.
 Bach alter ego scored four consecutive Best Comedy Album wins in the late-'80s and early '90s.
 In more recent years, the Best Comedy Album statuette has gone to such hilarious heavyweights as George Carlin, Robin Williams, Chris Rock, past GRAMMY Awards host Jon Stewart, and Louis C.K.

 The comedic competition has shifted somewhat through the years: at times stand-up comics have competed separately from comedic musical acts, though they now share the category.
 In addition to P.D.Q.
-Bach, musically oriented comedy winners include the Chipmunks, Alan Sherman, "Weird Al" Yankovic, and Flight Of The Conchords.
+Bach, musically oriented comedy winners include the Chipmunks, Allan Sherman, "Weird Al" Yankovic, and Flight Of The Conchords.

 This year's nominees are equally talented but have different approaches to funny.
 Along with Black's In God We Rust album, this year's nominees are Jimmy Fallon's Blow Your Pants Off, Margaret Cho's Cho Dependent (Live In Concert), Jim Gaffigan's Mr. Universe, Tenacious D's Rise Of The Fenix, and Kathy Griffin's Kathy Griffin: Seaman 1st Class.